tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/内容审核接口/音频审核/提交音频审核任务_intl_en.md

 - Each moderation scene is billed separately.
 For example, if you choose to moderate two scenes involving pornography and advertising, then **one audio file** will be moderated and billed **twice**.
 - Calling the API will incur audio moderation fees and [COS read request fees](https://intl.cloud.tencent.com/document/product/436/40100).
-- If the audio files are stored in COS STANDARD_IA storage class, calling the moderation API will incur [STANDARD_IA data retrieval fees](https://intl.cloud.tencent.com/document/product/436/40097).
+- If the audio files are stored in COS STANDARD_IA storage class, calling the moderation API will incur STANDARD_IA data retrieval fees as described in [Data Retrieval Fees](https://intl.cloud.tencent.com/document/product/436/40097).
 - Audio moderation is not supported for objects stored in the ARCHIVE or DEEP ARCHIVE storage classes.
-To moderate these objects, you need to [restore](https://intl.cloud.tencent.com/document/product/436/12633) them first.
+To moderate these objects, you first need to restore them as instructed in [POST Object restore](https://intl.cloud.tencent.com/document/product/436/12633).
 - Moderating audios at URLs of a third-party cloud storage vendor will incur downstream traffic fees charged by the vendor.

 ## Restrictions